jcrist1/rustnlp/README.md

 The benefits of this are mostly significant speedups.
 This repository includes benchmarks.
 In kotlin we try multiple approaches to improve performance, but any ergonomic approach yields a 2-3x longer runtime.
 This seems to be mostly overhead from converting native data into JVM data.
+By comparison the Panama backend only has a ~10% overhead.
 The Kotlin and Java benchmarks are written with jmh, and the rust benchmark uses criterion (hence the different reporting).
 - Kotlin:
   - BenchOffsetsVsStrings.benchOffsets: Provides a list of structures which contain the UTF16 offsets
     - 1409634,952 ± 338410,783  ns/op